Originally published 5 January 2022, last updated 29 October 2022

 ‘Ultrafast IPS technology’ for improved response times

-Asus are keen to promote in their launch video and press release the new so-called ‘Ultrafast IPS’ technology they’ve used for this screen.
+Asus were keen at CES 2022 to promote in their launch video and press release the new so-called ‘Ultrafast IPS’ technology they’ve used for this screen.
 Their press release says there are “three key innovations in its liquid-crystal display technology give it the fastest response time of any monitor we’ve ever made.
 We call this trio of innovations ultra-fast IPS technology.
 It’s built to crush motion blur and give gamers unprecedented clarity even in the fast-moving battlefields of today’s esports competitions.”

-Asus say that in conjunction with AU Optronics (the panel manufacturer for this screen) they have introduced a new kind of liquid crystal that offers higher birefringence and lower viscosity so they can twist quickly and make space for light to pass through, improving the response times.
+Asus say that in conjunction with AU Optronics (the panel manufacturer for this screen) they have introduced a new kind of liquid crystal that offers “higher birefringence and lower viscosity so they can twist quickly and make space for light to pass through, improving the response times”.
 They have also changed the orientation of the liquid crystals for efficiency.
 Previously, they were lined up parallel to the polarizer surface, so the response time for the entire screen to turn from black to white was slower.
 With this new arrangement, the liquid crystals take less time to turn compared to the ones found in normal panels.
-Oddly Asus don’t talk about the response time spec at all in the press release or video, only that it’s “the fastest they’ve ever built”.
+Asus have now listed the response time as 1ms G2G but do state in various places that the screen is supposedly “the fastest they’ve ever built”.
+In the more recent October 2022 press release they also say it can “delivery the fastest response time of any LCD display available”.

 Lastly Asus and AUO have integrated a dual-layer voltage driver into the display.
 Conventional displays only use a single-layer voltage driver to twist the liquid crystals from the upper left to the bottom-right corner.
 With the new dual-layer voltage driver design, the liquid crystals twist from the upper-left and bottom-right corners simultaneously for a smoother, more consistent image.